losguatos/netstrike-frontend/README.md

 A fast-paced hacker-themed digital card game.
 Built with React, it features a simple, interactive UI for strategic card play, leveraging blockchain for player progress and in-game transactions

+## Documentation

+For more detailed information about the project, check out the [Documentation](./docs/Documentation.md).

+---

 ##  SetUp Guide